Hmong people: Hmong/Mong controversy

-Dr. Paoze Thao and some others strongly feel that "Hmong" can only be used in reference to Hmong Der people because it does not include "Mong" Leng people.
-He feels that the use of "Hmong" in reference to both groups perpetuates the marginalization of the Mong Leng language and culture.
-Thus, he advocates the use of "Hmong" and "Mong" in reference to the entire ethnic group.
-Other scholars, including anthropologist Dr. Gary Yia Lee (a Hmong Der person), suggests that for the past 30 years, "Hmong" has been used in reference to the entire community and as a result, the inclusion of Mong Leng people is understandable.
-Some argue that such distinctions create unnecessary divisions within the global community and they also argue that the use of these same distinctions will only confuse non-Hmong and Mong people who are both trying to learn more about Hmong and Mong history and culture.
+Dr. Paoze Thao and some others strongly feel that Hmong can only be used in reference to Hmong Der people because it does not include "Mong" Leng people.
+He feels that the use of Hmong in reference to both groups perpetuates the marginalization of the Mong Leng language and culture.
+Thus, he advocates the use of Hmong and Mong in reference to the entire ethnic group.
+Other scholars, including anthropologist Dr. Gary Yia Lee (a Hmong Der person), suggests that for the past 30 years, Hmong has been used in reference to the entire community and as a result, the inclusion of Mong Leng people is understandable.
+Some argue that such distinctions create unnecessary divisions within the global community, arguing that the use of these distinctions will only confuse non-Hmong and Mong people who are both trying to learn more about Hmong and Mong history and culture.

-As a compromise alternative, multiple iterations of "Hmong" have been proposed.
-A Hmong theologian, Rev. Dr. Paul Joseph T. Khamdy Yang has proposed the use of the term "HMong" in reference to the Hmong and the Mong communities by capitalizing the H and the M. The ethnologist Jacques Lemoine has also begun to use the term (H)mong in reference to the entirety of the Hmong and Mong communities.
+As a compromise alternative, multiple iterations of Hmong have been proposed.
+A Hmong theologian, Rev. Dr. Paul Joseph T. Khamdy Yang has proposed the use of the term HMong in reference to the Hmong and the Mong communities by capitalizing the H and the M. The ethnologist Jacques Lemoine has also begun to use the term (H)mong in reference to the entirety of the Hmong and Mong communities.